-”The projects are sophisticated, but approachable," says Upper Division Art Teacher Lily Howard-Smith. ”Enjoyment comes when students feel confident and capable of accomplishing what they set out to do."
+”The projects are sophisticated, but approachable," says Upper Division Art Teacher Lily Ivanov. ”Enjoyment comes when students feel confident and capable of accomplishing what they set out to do."

 To have a whole floor dedicated to art is a rare gift to give our students. ”Lily Howard-Smith, Upper Division Art

 Faculty Since 2014

 - Woodshop projects: building working wooden lamps and designing and creating wooden trays